 The remaining smaller category of complaints deal with student loans, vehicle loans or leases, money transfers, money services and virtual currencies, personal loans, prepaid cards, payday loans, credit repair, and title loans.
 Additionally, most of the complaints about personal and payday loans involve military consumers indicating that they were charged unexpected fees or interest.

 Protecting Our Servicemembers’ Financial Well-Being

 As the public health crisis posed by COVID-19 worsens, many Americans across the country are experiencing significant financial shock.
 Servicemembers, veterans, and military families are no exception.
 Although veterans and active duty servicemembers continue to receive their benefits and pay, some military personnel and their families are facing financial strain due to lost employment or changes in military orders.

 The sacrifices made by the men and women who answer the call to serve their country is well deserving of our gratitude and appreciation.
-Financial institutions play a big role in not only honouring but in protecting those who protect us.
-Considering the issues raised in the OSA report and the financial turmoil the pandemic has created, financial institutions should carefully consider or scrutinize the following strategies and practises to help military families address their financial challenges:
+Financial institutions play a big role in not only honoring but in protecting those who protect us.
+Considering the issues raised in the OSA report and the financial turmoil the pandemic has created, financial institutions should carefully consider or scrutinize the following strategies and practices to help military families address their financial challenges: